ashconnell/physx-js/README.md

 The `physx.release.wasm` needs to be served in a public folder so that it can be loaded in a browser environment

-TODO: We need a clean way to use these files + an example web app.
+See `/example` for how this can be done using Webpack.

-# Making a build
+# Development

-You can modify and/or build this yourself to create js and wasm files.
+You can modify and/or build this yourself from source to create js and wasm files.

 The only dependencies you need are Docker and Node/NPM.
 All other dependencies are managed inside the docker image.